I sucked my thumb when I was a little girl. Well I actually sucked my thumb until I was 26!!

 But then after six months, in my opinion, it no longer feels like work at all, it feels easy and it becomes the most useful parenting aid out there.
 Here’s why:

 It’s usually after six months that teeth start cutting through the gums at a rapid rate.
 If you had breastfed up until that point then stopped and your baby had never took a dummy then I can imagine trying to comfort them would be fairly difficult.
-J is cutting three of his top teeth at the moment and as a result is spending a lot of time on the boob, it helps him to fall back to sleep when he’s woken up from his nap early in pain and it helps him to smile when he would otherwise be crying.
+Tiger is cutting three of his top teeth at the moment and as a result is spending a lot of time on the boob, it helps him to fall back to sleep when he’s woken up from his nap early in pain and it helps him to smile when he would otherwise be crying.

 It’s also usually after six months that babies start to catch sickness bugs and other horrible virus’, breastfeeding then becomes a lifesaver.
 Neither of my kids have ever refused the boob and not only does it provide them with essential fluids, it helps them rest, sleep and feel comforted.

-Feeds become much quicker, J can drain a boob in a few minutes.
+Feeds become much quicker, Tiger can drain a boob in a few minutes.
 This makes night-feeds easier and it also means if you are walking through Ikea and your baby decides they want some milk then a quick sit down on a tiny chair in the kids section while your toddler plays and you can be back en route to the cushion section in minutes.
 Yes that was me at the start of the week!

 Your boobs don’t get that full feeling, unless you dramatically cut down on feeds, and after six months I no longer needed to use breast pads as my boobs stopped leaking.
 Leaking boobs isn’t fun so this is such a big plus point for me.

 You can play games whilst feeding.
-Cherry loves to join in too, she will come and say funny things to J while he is on the boob and he finds it hilarious.
+Cherry loves to join in too, she will come and say funny things to Tiger while he is on the boob and he finds it hilarious.
 Of course we do that when he’s not on the boob too but I love the fact that he is laughing whilst doing something he loves at the same time.

 Your baby can go for hours without a feed if he has to.
 This gives you back a bit of the freedom that you might be starting to crave.
 The older they get, the easier this gets as they will also be drinking from cups and eating food meaning you can even go out all day.
 It also means no more car stops on the side of a road or even no more feeding in public if you don’t feel confident enough to do it.